el22mf/inferperf-src/README.md

 ---

+## PMU Interpretation: Recommendations and Flamegraphs

+InferPerf does more than collect PMU counters — it interprets them.
+The recommendations system is built on a set of semantic rules that map PMU behaviour to likely microarchitectural inefficiencies.
+For example:

+- high `branch_miss_rate` → unstable control flow or non‑deterministic inputs
+- high `l1d_refill` / `l2d_refill` → poor locality or oversized working set
+- high `dtlb_misses` → irregular memory access patterns
+- low IPC with high instructions → Python overhead or fragmented execution
+- low IPC with high cycles → compute‑bound kernel

+Each bottleneck classification produces both a short and long recommendation set tailored to the PMU symptoms.
+These recommendations highlight the most likely execution‑level fixes, helping engineers stabilise control flow, improve locality, and reduce Python or runtime overhead.

+InferPerf also generates a flamegraph for every run.
+PMU counters tell you *what* is slow; flamegraphs show you *where* the time is spent.
+Together, they provide a complete picture: microarchitectural symptoms (PMU) and code‑level causes (flamegraph).

+---

 ## Workloads and Models

 InferPerf ships with two **demonstration workloads** to show how the toolkit detects bottlenecks, classifies behaviour, and validates improvements: